HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

 The [CodeableReference](https://hl7.org/fhir/2020Feb/references.html#codeablereference) datatype was introduced as part of FHIR R5 release sequence.
 This type allows for a concept, a reference, or both.
 FSH supports applying bindings directly to CodeableReferences and directly constraining types on CodeableReferences.
 To assign values to a CodeableReference, set the CodeableReference's concept and reference properties directly.
-Making use of CodeableReference involves no new FSH syntax.

 **Examples:**